mnagired/418_final_project/README.md

 Thus, the remaining unknowns are simply to begin experiments in various dimensions (single/multi CPU/GPU machines).
 We will update this document if we experience any other issues or obstacles and explain how we adjusted accordingly.

+# 4/17 Update

+## Modified Goals + Rationale

+After looking into model parallelism briefly, we have decided that the implementation needed is not rigorous enough to justify the time spent attempting to gather the resources to test model parallel workflows.
+Specifically, given `PyTorch`, the way to implement model parallelism would be to send different layers of a network architecture to different machines (e.g. different GPUs).
+Then, in order to test this model, we would have to secure multi-GPU machines, which would take more work than the actual implementation of model parallelism itself.

+Therefore, to account for this change, we will be looking to implement our message-passing based parallelism on a more sophisticated neural network architecture, such as `ResNet`.
+More concretely, given that the internal architecture of `ResNet` is inherently more complicated than a 2-layer CNN (which we have already achieved), we anticipate that attempting to integrate message passing (again via `mpi4py`) will be more complicated with respect to implementation.
+Additionally, we will be able to compare the effectiveness of message passing effects on baseline models vs. on more complicated architectures.
+This added dimension of comparision, as well as the increase in complexity of implementation, allows us to justify the change in plans.

+## Updated Deliverables

+In addition to the deliverables above, we will seek to fully test out data parallelism (e.g. varying batch size) on each of our models (baseline feedforward, baseline cnn, cnn + mpi, baseline resnet, resnet + mpi) and comment on the patterns that we see.
+We will also include discussion regarding our achieved speedup via `mpi` and what factors limited us from obtaining perfect speedup.

 # Schedule (modified to half-week increments after milestone deadline)

 | Week      | Goals |